andreondra/stcblog/README.md

 ## About project
 Whole theme respects individual requirements of the Microsoft STC and the Microsoft Fluent Design System.
-The project is dependent on Fabric UI styles.
+The project depends on Fabric UI styles.

 ## Features
 ### Responsive